Hiwasa Station: Layout

 Hiwasa Station consists of a side platform and an island platform serving two tracks.
 A passing loop runs on the other side of the island platform.
 In addition, a siding branches off track 1, ending near the station building.
 The station building is located on the east side of the tracks and houses a waiting room as well as a local tourist information office.
-The ticket window is unstaffed but some types of tickets are sold by a kan'i itaku agent at a shop for local products/tourist information office located at the Hiwasa Road Station on the west side of the tracks.
+The ticket window is unstaffed, but some types of tickets are sold by kan'i itaku agents at a shop for local products and tourist information office located at the Hiwasa Road Station on the west side of the tracks.
 Access to the island platform is by means of a level crossing or a metal footbridge.
-Both also lead to a second station entrance on the west side, within the compound of the Hiwasa Road Station.
+Both also lead to a second station entrance on the west side.

 Adjacent stations

 History

 Japanese Government Railways (JGR) opened Hiwasa Station on 14 December 1939 as the terminus of the Mugi Line which had been extended southwards from Awa-Fukui.
 Hiwasa became a through-station on 1 July 1942 when the line was further extended to Mugi.
 On 1 April 1987, with the privatization of Japanese National Railways (JNR), the successor of JGR, JR Shikoku took over control of the station.